Lab 11-1 - Epidemics using ABMs

 cat("R0 = ",mean(secondary_cases),"\n")

-R0 = 0.999156
+R0 = 2.218334

-However, the number of secondary cases is very heterogeneous, with some users infecting many others, creating those super-spreading events.
+However, the distribution of secondary cases is very heterogeneous, with some users infecting many others, creating those super-spreading events.
 One way to measure the relevance of superspreading events is to calculate dispersion parameter, \(\kappa\), assuming that the number of secondary cases is distributed like a Negative Binomial [1].

 This parameter can be estimated using the moments of the distribution.
 If the number of secondary cases \(r_i\) generated by each infected individual \(i\) then \[ \kappa = \frac{ \overline{r_i}^2}{Var(r_i) - \overline{r_i}} \] Here is the function to calculate it: